Belkin / Linksys - Linksys Product Team

 - engadget

-* the quote above is speaking about Linksys Smart Wi-Fi software 🙂
+* the quote above is speaking about Linksys Smart Wi-Fi software that I designed end-to-end UX for 🙂

 Implementing Linksys rebrand across all software properties